Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/4-Execution-Sharding-Security/Execution_Sharding_and_Security_Slides.md

 <pba-flex center>

 1. The process on any particular node either outputs "good" or stalls.
+1. The output of the process on a node is based on the statements it has seen from other validators or produced itself.
-2. If the parachain block is valid (i.e. passes checks) then it will eventually output "good" on honest nodes.
+1. If the parachain block is valid (i.e. passes checks) then it will eventually output "good" on honest nodes.
-3. If the parachain block is invalid then it will only output "good" on honest nodes with low probability
+1. If the parachain block is invalid then it will only output "good" on honest nodes with low probability

 </pba-flex>

 Notes:

+Honest nodes output "good" only if there is a very large amount of malicious checkers and they mainly see votes from those checkers as opposed to honest checkers.

-Low probability here means 1 in 1 billion or so.
-Not cryptographic low probability, but good enough for crypto-economics.
+Low probability here means 1 in 1 billion or so (assuming 3f < n) Not cryptographic low probability, but good enough for crypto-economics.

 ---